suikarum1/babybench2025/README.md

 ## Install the software

+We provide two options for installation: a local installation and a Singularity container.
+Both options are equivalent and will install all the necessary dependencies to participate in the competition.

 ### Option 1: Local installation

+The first option is to install BabyBench locally on your machine.
+This is the recommended option if you are new to Python or if you want to use BabyBench for your own research.

 Pre-requisites: [Python](https://www.python.org/), [Git](https://git-scm.com/), and [Conda](https://www.anaconda.com/products/individual).
 Tested on Ubuntu 18.04 and 24.04, MS Windows 10 and 11, and MacOS 15.